AndyWangSFU/AC215_TBD_1/README.md

 (1) `src/tfrecords/tfrecords.py` - This script reads the text and image inputs for each sample and the associated label, and converts and shards samples into TFRecord files.

-(2) `requirements.txt` Python dependencies are managed through pip in this container and dependencies are listed in requirments.txt.
+(2) `requirements.txt` - Python dependencies are managed through pip in this container and dependencies are listed in requirements.txt.

-The container is currently run locally, while we are hoping to run this container on GCP eventually.
+The container is currently run locally, although we are hoping to run this container on GCP eventually.
 To run the container:
 ```
 docker build --platform=linux/amd64/v4 -t tbd1-tfrecords -f Dockerfile .
 docker run --rm -ti --mount type=bind,source="$(pwd)",target=/app tbd1-tfrecords